Slain Utah girl remembered for her kindness, love of nature

 LOGAN, Utah – A 5-year-old girl who authorities have said was killed by her uncle was remembered Tuesday as a kind and patient child who loved walking barefoot through tall grass.

-Elizabeth "Lizzy" Shelley was buried in a small white coffin painted with rainbow-colored butterflies and the words "Live like Lizzy."
+Elizabeth "Lizzy" Shelley was buried in a small white coffin decorated with rainbow-colored butterflies and the words "Live like Lizzy."

 For her family, that means looking for beauty in weeds as well as flowers, and taking time to gaze in wonder at the moon.